Linuxfabrik/kickstart/README.md

 ### Troubleshooting

+* Fedora 38: We observed problems booting into the installer.
+Try `inst.neednet=1 rd.debug` to get to the installer.
 * `page_poison=1` kernel cmdline option installed by bootloader cmd can leave the system unbootable due to a buggy UEFI firmware.
 This was observed with TianoCore firmware on qemu.
 Remove this option to boot.
 See https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/8.7_release_notes/known-issues.
-* Fedora 38: We observed problems booting into the installer.
-Try `inst.neednet=1 rd.debug` to get to the installer.
+* SSH public-key authentication keeps falling back to password on a freshly installed host: the system is most likely running in FIPS mode.
+Starting with Rocky 9.7 the ISO boot menu carries an `Install Rocky Linux 9 in FIPS Mode` entry and the menu order has changed, so it is easy to land on it by accident when navigating with the arrow keys before pressing `e`.
+FIPS rejects ED25519 (and other non-FIPS) keys, so sshd silently skips the offered key and falls back to password authentication.
+Verify on the installed host with `fips-mode-setup --check` or `cat /proc/sys/crypto/fips_enabled`.
+Recover by reinstalling from the standard `Install Rocky Linux 9` entry, or by running `fips-mode-setup --disable` followed by a reboot.
 * Last resort: If this Kickstart file doesn't work, copy it to a webserver and modify it to suit your needs.